premail/premail/README.md

 ├── formatTemplates  Format MJML templates with Prettier.
 ├── cleanTemp        Remove temporary files from the current design or email.
 ├── cleanGen         Remove generated files from the current design or email.
+├── showConfig       Display the current configuration being used when rendering your email files.
 └── listTemplates    List all templates that will be processed.
 Useful for debugging.
 ```
 <!-- --><!-- /markdown-exec -->